dgerabagi/aiascent-dev/flattened_repo.md

                     "pageId": "lab-1-cycle1-5",
                     "pageTitle": "Step 29-31: Initializing the Repository",
                     "tldr": "With Git installed, go back to Cycle 1 and successfully initialize your repository.
-Then, complete the GitHub setup quest on your own.", "content": "Now, navigate back to **Cycle 1** in the DCE.
-Change the title to `First Commit` and click `Baseline (Commit)` again.
-This time, click the **`Initialize Repository`** button that appears.
-It will succeed! **Your next quest:** follow the same cycle process to get instructions for setting up a GitHub account and connecting it to your project.", "imageGroupIds": ["lab-1-step-31-ig1"]
+Then, complete the GitHub setup quest on your own.", "content": "Now that Git is installed, you can complete Step 18.\n1.
+In the PCPP, change the **Cycle Title** to `First Commit`.
+The Cycle Title is used as the commit message.\n2.
+Click the **`Baseline (Commit)`** button again.\nThis time, you will get the same error message as before, but a new button will be available: **`Initialize Repository`**.
+Click it.
+A \"Successfully initialized\" message will appear.
+Now, click `Baseline (Commit)` one last time.
+It will succeed. **Your next quest:** follow the same cycle process to get instructions for setting up a GitHub account and connecting it to your project.", "imageGroupIds": ["lab-1-step-31-ig1"]
                 }
             ]